 Building up on a thorough and multidisciplinary curriculum, the teaching provided within the Master’s program in Mechanical Engineering emphasizes the acquisition of broad knowledge and skills while offering specialization opportunities.
 It thus provides preparation both to careers in the private sector and to scientific research activities.

+Training in mechanical engineering is at the same time broad and very specialized.
+It includes solving both challenging problems, such as computing the fluid flow around an airplane or optimizing a hip prosthesis, and managing large multi-faceted projects, such as the design of an F1 car.
 Based on fundamental scientific knowledge and engineering know-how, the program develops competences in fluid and solid mechanics, biomechanics, automation, production systems and energy-related topics.
 It also fosters skills in advanced computation modeling and problem solving techniques.

 Mechanical engineers can significantly contribute to sensible uses of natural resources, especially energy transformation, safer production of essential goods and transportation issues.

 Simplified study plan

-Please note that the information regarding the programs’ structure as well as the simplified study plan may be subject to change and that these are no legally binding.
+Please note that the information regarding programs’ structure as well as the simplified study plans may be subject to change and that they are not legally binding.
 Only the official regulations and study plans are binding.

-41 (0)21 693 29 47
+0041 21 693 29 47